madetheforcebewithyou/redux-knife-manager/README.md

 ```

 ## Todo
-* Adding the example of integrate with redux-saga
+* Adding the example for integrating with redux-saga
-* Adding the example of integrate with re-select
+* Adding the example for integrating with re-select

 ## Inspired by
 * [ducks-modular-redux](https://github.com/erikras/ducks-modular-redux)